The Next Generation of Scientists

 Each year we host hundreds of undergraduate and graduate students and early-career professionals on our Ellen Campus for specialized trainings and internships aimed at building their skill sets.
 Our programs focus on providing classroom and hands-on training in areas such as conservation biology, research methods, lab techniques and scientific writing.
 Click here to read about a recent group of Rwandan college students studying with and learning from Fossey Fund scientists at our campus.

 We also provide scholarships for our own staff to pursue undergraduate and graduate degrees, attend conservation conferences and conduct research.
 Click here to read about our first Rwandan staff member to complete his Ph.D. – biodiversity program manager Dr. Deogratias Tuyisingize.
 Deo first started as a student with us and is now a mentor to many other aspiring conservationists in Rwanda.

 Our education efforts are working!
-Our follow-up data show that more than 85 percent of those who do their senior thesis work at Karisoke go into scientific or conservation related careers.
-Many now work for the Rwandan government or local conservation organizations, or have gone on to pursue graduate degrees.
+More than 85% of students who do their college senior thesis work with the Fossey Fund go into scientific or conservation-related careers.
+Many now work for government and local conservation organizations, or have gone on to pursue graduate degrees.